Cultivator No. 6: Development

 The machine had a simple task to perform.
 Essentially, the requirement was to cut a trench with a section of about 6 ft square and for this some sort of cutter was required.
 Correctly estimating the power required to perform this feat was essential to the success of the project, but the nearest comparable machine the designers could take figures from were the giant bucket and chain excavators used in Germany for open cast mining of lignite.
 The key feature of such machines was that the cutting was a continuous process that required a fairly constant power, and from this comparison the trenching machine power requirement was estimated at 1,000 hp, half of which was for cutting and half for driving the machine forward.

 Initial designs envisaged a large circular cutter the diameter of the trench to be dug and operating in the manner of modern tunnel boring machines.
 However, the design evolved to a more efficient arrangement with a huge plough removing the top 2 ft 6 in of soil and a cutting cylinder rotating perpendicular to the line of the trench for digging out the lower 2 ft 6 in.
 The trench profile was then squared off by a number of blades.
-The spoil was deposited on either side of the trench, wings on the plough blade pushing the spoil away from the edge of the trench to prevent it from falling back in.
+The spoil was deposited on both sides of the trench, wings on the plough blade pushing the spoil away from the edge of the trench to prevent it from falling back in.
 Hopkins presented this conception together with a static model to Churchill via Sir Stanley Goodall.
 Churchill approved the scheme and gave permission for development of a prototype to begin with an initial grant of £1,000,000.

 The Navy turned to Ruston-Bucyrus Ltd, an engineering company specialising in excavating equipment.
 Ruston-Bucyrus had been established in 1930 and was jointly owned by Ruston and Hornsby based in Lincoln, England and Bucyrus-Erie based in Bucyrus, Ohio, in the United States – the latter of which had operational control.
 On 6 December 1939, Churchill was told that Ruston-Bucyrus would be able to build 200 trench-cutting machines by March 1941, and they proposed a wider version that would produce a trench in which tanks could drive.
-Churchill gave the go-ahead for the production of a prototype but deferred a decision as to the final quantities for the time being.
+Churchill gave the go-ahead for the production of a prototype but deferred deciding the final quantities.